 Infrared lamps are more effective at delivering direct heat when compared to standard lamps or heaters.
 If you are successful in identifying where the damaged pipe is, you can try using an infrared lamp on that spot.
 This is best done alongside turning up the thermostat if the pipe is indoors.

 Relatively, the thawing process shouldn’t be a problem if the specific pipe is exposed.
 However, if the frozen pipe you have located is inside the wall, you would first need to expose it.
 For frozen pipes inside dry walls, this step is a last resort and should only be done if (1) you’re sure about where the frozen pipe is and (2) you really cannot get in touch with an expert plumber.

 Some homeowners would prefer to dismantle or cut into a wall (and have it repaired afterwards) than deal with water damage from a frosty pipe that is about to burst.
 Once you’ve found a way to expose the frozen pipe (or if you are already dealing with an exposed frozen pipe in the first place), you can use any of the following to directly apply heat to the pipe safely and thaw it:

 - An electrical heating pad or blanket;

 Note: In any of the above thawing methods, keep the affected faucet or water fixture open to allow pressure to escape as the ice blockage melts.
 This will also give you an idea of your progress.

 Caution: What to Avoid

-Anything that involves direct flame should be avoided.
+Anything that involves direct flame, flammable materials, or any other open flame device should be avoided.
 Depending on the material of your pipes, this approach can destroy them.
 Furthermore, this can result in an incident of residential fire.